General Contractor Invoice Template with Change Orders

 Pending change request: Additional closet shelving, not included in current invoice.

-That keeps the client informed without creating confusion.
+That keeps the client informed without muddying the current bill.

 Mistake 3: Not showing previous payments